-We seek a creative and enthusiastic steward to assist with education and outreach activities during the Spring Semester of 2025.
+We are seeking one or two creative and enthusiastic stewards to assist with education and outreach activities with the Lake Champlain Basin Program (LCBP) during the summer of 2025.

 Stewards will:

-Successful candidate will be reliable, punctual, and should have solid communication skills and attention to detail.
+Successful candidates will be reliable, punctual, and should have solid communication skills and attention to detail.
 Completion of at least two years of college preferred.
 Coursework or demonstrated interest in Lake Champlain and watershed issues covered in LCBP’s 2024 State of the Lake report is desired.
 The ability to interact positively with the public at outreach events is needed.

-Hourly pay range is anticipated to be $17-19, dependent on experience and qualifications.
+Hourly pay range is anticipated to be $17-20, dependent on experience and qualifications.
 This position is based out of the LCBP’s office in Grand Isle, VT as well as the Resource Room at the ECHO, Leahy Center for Lake Champlain in Burlington, VT.
-It is expected this position will work up to 40 hours per week with flexibility and will begin in January and extend through May 2025.
+It is expected this position will work up to 40 hours per week with flexibility and will begin in May and extend through September 2025.
 This position is not eligible for telework.
 A valid driver’s license and access to personal transportation is required.

 Spend your summer by the lake!
 Join the efforts of the Lake Champlain Basin Program (LCBP) and NEIWPCC to prevent the spread of harmful and destructive invasive species, working to ensure a healthy and clean environment for wildlife and recreationalists.
 We’re seeking multiple seasonal boat launch stewards to deliver interpretive invasive species spread prevention messages to boaters on Lake Champlain during the summer of 2025 and to inspect and decontaminate watercraft.